chucktilbury/cmd/README.md

 # UTIL

 This is a library of routines that I find myself using over and over.
 So, instead of copying them to a new project, I will use this library to capture updates and changes.
 There is no gurantee that this will remain the same going forward.
-All of the thigs in this library are very simple and subject to change.
+All of the things in this library are very simple and subject to change.

+Likely changes that will happen in the future are
+* Expanded handling of strings
+* Sorting for lists

 ## MEM